rahulgopinath/rahulgopinath.github.io/_posts/2021-09-09-fault-inducing-grammar.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-Say we assume that `<factor>` is the characterizing node.
-Here are the locations in grammar where one can embed the characterizing node.
+Say we assume that `<factor>` is the characterizing nonterminal.
+Here are the locations in grammar where one can embed the evocative subtree.

 <!--
 ############